-This bill would enact the California Global Warming Solutions Act of 2006, to require the state board to adopt regulations on or before January 1, 2008, establishing a program to monitor and report on existing emissions and changes in emissions of greenhouse gases from sources identified by the state board, and to monitor compliance with emission limits on greenhouse gases, as specified require the reporting and verification of statewide greenhouse gas emissions, as defined.
+This bill would provide that the state board is the state agency charged with monitoring and regulating the sources and reducing emissions of gases that cause global warming.
+The bill would enact the California Global Warming Solutions Act of 2006, to require the state board to adopt regulations on or before January 1, 2008, establishing a program to require the reporting and verification of statewide greenhouse gas emissions, as defined.
 The bill would require the state board to develop an emissions baseline and monitor and enforce compliance, as specified.
-The bill would provide that the state board is the state agency charged with monitoring, tracking, and regulating the sources and reducing emissions of gases-known to that cause global warming.
-The bill would require the state board to adopt-regulations, on or before January 1, 2008, to reduce a statewide greenhouse gas emissions to 1990 emission levels by limit to become effective in 2020, as specified.
-The bill would require the Governor to establish an interagency task force to coordinate investments of state moneys and state programs that reduce emissions of greenhouse gases, promote economic growth, make information publicly available to assist sources of greenhouse gases to meet the emissions requirements of the bill, ensure that existing state programs support the emissions requirements of the bill, and emissions limits established by the state board, monitor conditions and coordinate planning and the state's response to changing climate conditions as they impact state water supplies, air quality, and environmental and public health conditions, and the state's economy, and create and maintain an Internet Web site, as specified.
+The bill would provide that the state board is the state agency charged with monitoring and regulating the sources and reducing emissions of gases that cause global warming.
+The bill would require the state board to adopt, on or before January 1, 2008, a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions levels in 1990 to become effective in 2020, as specified.
+The bill would also require the state board to establish a series of enforceable interim emissions limits that progressively reduce emissions levels to contribute to meeting the 2020 limit, as specified.
+The bill would require the state board to adopt greenhouse gas emissions reduction strategies, as defined.
+The

+The bill would require the Governor to establish an interagency task force to coordinate investments of state moneys and state programs that reduce emissions of greenhouse gases, promote economic growth, make information publicly available to assist sources of greenhouse gases to meet the requirements of the bill, ensure that existing state programs support the emissions limits established by the state board, monitor conditions and coordinate planning and the state's response to changing climate conditions as they impact state water supplies, air quality, environmental and public health conditions, and the state's economy, and create and maintain an Internet Web site, as specified.